 If you do not want to create similar individual trusts for each child or need a trust for a specific purpose, there are a number of other types of testamentary trusts.
 The predominant differences are the nature of the beneficiary and the goal of the trust.

 A Pot Trust, also called a Family Testamentary Trust, is a trust that can be created if you have two or more children with at least one of them under 25 years old and you are leaving your entire estate to your children.
-It is a form of Sprinkling Trust.
+It is also a form of Sprinkling Trust.

 The Pot Trust is a single trust that includes all of your children and it gives the trustee discretion over how to spend money on each child.
-It precludes the creation of individual trusts for each child.
+It precludes the creation of individual/separate trusts for each child.

 A Pot Trust typically ends when the youngest child reaches the age of majority (18 or 21, depending on the state) and is split evenly among them.

 A discretionary trust may be necessary when you are concerned about how a beneficiary will use their trust assets.
 The trust is basically a detailed plan for how the inheritance is used.
 To protect the assets from the beneficiary, the trust will have a designated trustee other than the beneficiary.
+Rules for discretionary trusts vary by state, so it is important to consult a professional.

 You can consider a standard testamentary trust created for minors to be a discretionary trust since minors cannot manage financial interests.
 In this case, you need the trustee or conservator to use your instructions and their discretion to manage the trust for them and use it to provide for their needs.